• Skip to primary navigation

 Software Verification and Validation (SV&V) is involved in testing that verifies and validates the product under different circumstances.

-Testing is a process of objectively evaluating a software product to ensure that it meets all the requirements of the business.
+Testing objectively evaluates a software product to ensure it meets all the business requirements.
 The testing process involves a series of activities conducted in an organized manner to achieve a highly effective and efficient quality level for the Software products.

 Manual Testing Types

 Testing can be performed manually or through the use of automated tools.
-If you are following the manual then you can test by using some of the Manual testing methods and techniques that are being used by the manual testers in software quality assurance.
+If you are following the manual, you can test by using some of the Manual testing methods and techniques used by the manual testers in software quality assurance.

 We have mentioned different manual testing methods below: